umbcdata602/spring2021/week04.md

 # Week 4 -- Higher dimension (16 Feb)

-In class, continuing from last week, we'll investigate each of the classification models in Chapter 3, demonstrating and discussing:
+In class we'll investigate each of the classification models in Chapter 3, demonstrating and discussing:

 * pros and cons of each algorithm
 * hyperparameters and sensitivities